DP19/qmk_firmware/keyboards/nuphy/air75_v2/ansi/customizations.md

 - `Fn + B` when held temporarily displays the current battery percentage on the F and number row.
 The F row represents the 10s percentage and number row the ones.
 Example, 35% will light `F1` -> `F3` and `1` -> `5`.
-- Side indicators will flash blue for 0.3s when board enters deep sleep.
+- Side indicators will flash red for 0.3s when board enters deep sleep.
 - Bluetooth connection indicators will be lit blue when establishing connection.
 This lights the corresponding BT mode key.
-No indicator for RF.
+Green indicator for RF connection
 - RGB will be disabled when brightness is 0 for both side lights and keyboard lights.
 Default is on for both
 - 3ms debounce instead of 2ms (potential stability)